 - Puppies under 7 months can be started on heartworm prevention without a heartworm test, but should be tested 6 months after your initial visit, tested again 6 months later and yearly after that to ensure they are heartworm-free.

 - Adult dogs over 7 months and previously not on a preventive need to be tested prior to starting heartworm prevention.
 They, too, need to be tested 6 months and 12 months later and annually after that.

 - If there has been a lapse in prevention, dogs should be tested immediately, then tested again six months later and annually after that.

 We offer discounted heartworm tests at our monthly Vaccination and Microchip clinic!
 Just email email@example.com to book your appointment today!

 The goal is to first stabilize your dog if he is showing signs of disease, then kill all adult and immature worms while keeping the side effects of treatment to a minimum.

 - Confirm the diagnosis.
-Because the treatment regimen for heartworm is both expensive and complex, your veterinarian will want to be absolutely sure that treatment is necessary.
+Treatment for heartworm is both expensive and complex, so your veterinarian will want to be absolutely sure that treatment is necessary.